Press Brake Operation Manual (Training PDF)

 Press to command lowering the ram and press to command raising the ram in Manual mode.

-• Switch the selector to auto.
+2. Selector Switch: Switch the selector to the “Auto” mode.

 (Check out the drawings of press brake toolings)